Downtown Toronto is a shopper’s haven, especially around the holidays when the city’s malls and streets go all out for the occasion.

 End With a Bit of Street Shopping

 However fabulous the Distillery Christmas market and the Eaton Centre are, they’re all kinds of crowded.
-For breathing space as you peruse, try a few of downtown Toronto’s charming neighborhoods, specifically West Queen West, Roncesvalles Village and Yonge and Eglinton.
+For breathing space as you peruse, try a few of downtown Toronto’s charming neighbourhoods, specifically West Queen West, Roncesvalles Village and Yonge and Eglinton.

 West Queen West is the hipster bohemian area.
-The funky clothing shops along the strip reflect that, but our favorite store is The Paper Place across the road from Trinity Bellwoods Park — a great local spot for the artsy people on your list.
+The funky clothing shops along the strip reflect that, but our favourite store is The Paper Place across the road from Trinity Bellwoods Park — a great local spot for the artsy people on your list.

 Roncesvalles Village is the Slavic/Polish area of town and that strip takes Christmas to a higher level.
 The street is lined with little boutiques where you can find just about anything, but the most fun comes from the snacks you can pick up along the way at places like Benna’s Bakery.
 Mmm.

-Affectionately known as Yonge and Eligible, the Yonge and Eglinton area is perennially voted the city’s best neighborhood.
+Affectionately known as Yonge and Eligible, the Yonge and Eglinton area is perennially voted the city’s best neighbourhood.
 Yes, the schools are great, the properties are wide and the people are nice, but one of its bigger selling features is the strip of Yonge Street between Eglinton and Lytton.
 Featuring a mix of boutiques and household names, the Y&E corridor is one the best places to shop.
 Our advice: start at the top with a store called Sporting Life.
 This is their flagship location and for the athlete on your list, you won’t find a better selection of gifts.

-In truth, you’re bound to find great shopping in almost any neighborhood of Toronto.
+In truth, you’re bound to find great shopping in almost any neighbourhood of Toronto.
 And you’re sure to have great service, too.
 Because, while the selection far exceeds quintessentially Canadian style, the attitude around here is right on the mark.